Sagvåg

-The 2.61 km2 village has a population (2019) of 3,419 and a population density of 1310 PD/km2.
+The 2.65 km2 village has a population (2025) of and a population density of 1312 PD/km2.
 This makes it Sunnhordland's second largest community, after the nearby town of Leirvik.

 Wärtsilä Norway AS has a factory in Sagvåg, producing automation systems for the marine industry.
 The harbour of Sagvåg is noted to be excellent for visiting leisure boats.
 There was considerable shipbuilding activities in Sagvåg up until the 1960s, building wooden fishing and whaling vessels.
-Prior to the Triangle Link bridges and tunnel in 2001, Sagvåg was a ferry port with regular ferry routes connecting Stord and Bømlo to the west.
+Prior to the construction of the Triangle Link bridges and tunnel in 2001, Sagvåg was a ferry port with regular ferry routes connecting the islands of Stord and Bømlo to the west.